Acupuncture and Asian Medicine

 Increasing the rate and efficiency of the body's own communication and bio-feedback systems.

 Tui-na massage translates as "push and grasp" involves the use of the practitioners hands to create positive and negative pressure along muscle and connective tissue in the body.
 Tui-na feels wonderful and also addresses specific musculoskeletal problems and patterns.
+Elements of Shiatsu massage are combined which follow the body's energetic pathways with gentle pressure, stretches, and rotations.
+You can book this service online.

 Cupping or "myofascial decompression" uses glass or silicone cups to create negative pressure over an area of muscle and connective tissue.
 Cupping can release adhesions and layers of compressed tissue and open up blood flow and interstitial fluid flow.
 It can open up capillary beds and bring blood to the surface of the skin creating a purple or reddish mark.
 The mark is not a bruise and will diminish in approximately a week.
 Cupping can be very therapeutic for musculoskeletal pain and dysfunction.
+Please let Jessica know at the beginning your acupuncture or massage session (or beforehand) that you'd like to add cupping.